 Patenting software-implemented inventions, such as mobile apps, is about patenting the process that the software performs, rather than focusing on the underlying code.
 Additionally, design patent protection, which is directed to protecting ornamental aspects of a functional invention, can be sought for the various design-related aspects of the mobile app, such as the graphical user interface of the mobile app.

 At The Rapacke Law Group, we have a dedicated IP practice for mobile app development.
 We help mobile app developer clients create an IP strategy that’s right for them, and help them implement that strategy by seeking patent protection and other IP protections as needed.
-Don’t let your valuable mobile app IP go unprotected.
-Contact us today to discuss what options are available to you.
+Despite common myths regarding software patents, you don’t let your valuable mobile app IP go unprotected.

 The Importance of a Picture Claim in Software Patents